inderjit303/32-bit-SRAM-/README.md

 # Data Writer circuit:
-In read operation, the bit-lines are pre-charged to Vdd during the read operation, so if a write operation occurs, one of the bit-lines should driven back to low logic before enabling access transistors.
+In read operation, the bit-lines are pre-charged to Vdd, so if a write operation occurs, one of the bit-lines should driven back to low logic before enabling access transistors.
 Write drivers are used for this purpose.
 This circuit provides the input to the 6T SRAM cell.
 The funtionality of this block is to provide bl and blbar to the SRAM cell, when the inputs wl and win are high the bl and blbar will also be high else both the outputs will be low.
 For this design the Writer Circuit has been designed using the NgVeri feature of the eSim.
 The Verilog code is as follows:

 ```